Diversifying your client portfolio is one of the best resilience strategies your digital agency can pursue.

 The services of digital marketers are absolutely essential for businesses in any of these fields who wish to capitalize on the monumental gains currently available for them.
 Even better, in many of these industries, the changes prompted by COVID-19 protection measures are here to stay.

 Here are a few examples of COVID-19 response trends that are likely to continue well after the crisis is over:

 - More lawyers and other service professionals are going to take Zoom calls rather than meet in-person.

 - More educators are going to rely on web-enabled user communities to augment the learning environment.

-- People are going to be committed to consuming media they started during quarantine.
+- People are going to be committed to consuming the media they started during the quarantine.

 - Managed service providers are going to take center stage for both small businesses and enterprises that need to offset rising IT costs.

 - Cybersecurity is going to become a more important issue as increasing numbers of professionals rely on web conferencing software and use company equipment remotely.

 - More organizations in every industry are going to need streamlined, cloud-enabled tools for managing complex operations remotely.